yougun-han/Data-Warehouse/README.md

 ## Getting Started <a name="gettingstarted"></a>
 ### File Description <a name="FileDescription"></a>
 <pre>
-- Data-Modeling-with-Postgres
+- Data-Warehouse
-|- data
-|   |- log_data     # It contains users log data
-|   |- song_data    # It contains song data
-|- Images_For_README    # It contains image files used in README
+|- Images_For_README    # Contain image files for README
-|- create_tables.py # It drops and creates tables in the database.
-|- etl.py           # It reads and processes song and log data and loads output data into the database.
-|- etl.ipynb        # development and test file for "create_tables.py" and "etl.py"
 |- README               # Readme file
-|- sql_credential.cfg   # It contains the sql database access credential.
-User is required to fill up before learning the program
+|- dwh.cfg              # Contain the following ETL setups info including access credential
+|                           CLUSTER: Database location
+|                           IAM_ROLE: AWS ARN
+|                           S3: Low Data Location
+|                           AWS: AWS Access Details
-|- sql_queries.py   # It ontains sql queries, and is imported by "create_tables.py" and "etl.py"
+|- sql_queries.py       # Contains SQL queries which are imported by "create_tables.py" and "etl.py"
-|- test.ipynb       # development test file.
-It can be used for testing while developing etl.ipynb
+|- create_tables.py     # It drops and creates tables in new database.
+|- etl.py               # It stages, reads, and processes song and log data and loads output data into the fact and dimensional tables
 </pre>

 <!--